waaverecords/michaelnadeau.dev/blog/posts/how-to-build-a-blog-in-react-and-nextjs.md

 ## Parsing Markdown

-To manipulate posts easily, make use of Typescript by creating a new type named "Post".
+Create a new file at the root of your project and name it "blog.ts".
+Two functions within that file will be written to help us retrieve our posts' data.
+But first, to manipulate posts easily, make use of Typescript by creating a new type named "Post":
 ```ts
 // blog.ts